ami-day/acebook-team-air/README.md

 A significant part of the work included familiairising ourselves with the codebase we inherited and learning and implementing new languages and frameworks within a timeframe of two weeks.</p>

 <p align="center">
-We also focused heavily on styling to make the app more interactive and "user friendly".
+We also focused heavily on adding styling to make the app more interactive and "user friendly".
 </p>

 ## Our Team